740i/Writeups/bart/bart.md

 ![](pics/servermonitor.JPG)

-Looking at it closer, you can see another subdomain at internal-01.bart.htb and it to our host file.
+Looking at it closer, you can see another subdomain at internal-01.bart.htb and add it to our host file.

 ![](pics/internalmonitor.JPG)